manparvesh/reading-list/README.md

-# Reading List
+# Reading List :books: :notebook_with_decorative_cover:
-A list of books I have read, am reading or wish to read.
-Because I just don't want to use my goodreads profile anymore :stuck_out_tongue_winking_eye:
+A list of books & papers I have read, am reading or wish to read.

 # Books I have read
 ## Fiction and stories